karl-police/docs_cpp_c_coding/docs/cpp/Smart_Pointers.md

 ``std::unique_ptr<T, Deleter (optional)>`` create a ``unique_ptr`` out of a class, with an optional custom Deleter, _e.g. if you wanted to log the deletions for debugging purposes_.

+It also provides methods to swap pointers out and more. _See the C++ docs for more info._

 See this **<a>https://godbolt.org/z/7njs4Kdx6</a>** which sort of shows a full comprehensive overview of ``std::unique_ptr`` itself alone.

 See also https://godbolt.org/z/65Mvx876v and https://godbolt.org/z/7PsrYdWx7 for a sort of comparison.